List of Lake Erie Islands: Geology

 The Lake Erie Islands are geologically part of the Silurian Columbus Limestone.
 When the Pleistocene ice sheets carved out the basin of modern-day Lake Erie, these hard rocks proved more resistant to erosion than the shales in the east, and as a result, Lake Erie's western end is much shallower than the basins in the east, so that the islands remain above water.

 Quarrying operations on Kelleys Island revealed glacial grooves in the bedrock, which would in time be regarded as some of the best direct evidence of the Pleistocene ice sheets available anywhere.
 The glacial grooves are now protected as part of Kelleys Island State Park.

 Economy

 Most of the islands are supported financially via tourism.
 Grape growing and wineries were once the mainstay of the economy.
 Kelleys Island is heavily forested and woods have replaced vineyards there almost entirely.
 South Bass Island is more developed and still has a few vineyards.
 Pelee Island is the only major island where vineyards remain common.
-Limestone quarrying still occurs on Kelleys Island, and also there are a few hobby farms.
-South Bass, Middle Bass, North Bass, and Kelleys Islands all have active state parks part of the Ohio Department of Natural Resources with North Bass Island State Park being the largest at 593 acres and 90% of North Bass Island (also known as Isle St. George).
+Limestone quarrying on Kelleys Island ceased in 2007, and also there are a few hobby farms.
+South Bass, Middle Bass, North Bass, and Kelleys Islands all have active state parks part of the Ohio Department of Natural Resources with North Bass Island State Park being the largest at 593 acres and 87% of North Bass Island (also known as Isle St. George).